A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Learning specific media

-If you want to learn a specific piece of media, e.g. a book, a movie, etc., then using a more specialized/targeted frequency.csv can help you reach your goal faster than if you were to use a more general frequency.csv.
-You should only really do this after you have already learned at least the most frequent 2k morphs from a general frequency.csv--If you start to specialize too early you can fall into the trap of 'over-fitting' your vocabulary and understanding of the language.
+If you want to learn a specific piece of media—like a book or a movie—a targeted priority file can speed things up compared to a general one.
+However, ou should only really do this after you have already learned at least the most frequent 2k morphs.
+If you start to specialize too early you can fall into the trap of 'over-fitting' your vocabulary and understanding of the language.

 Reverting AnkiMorphs changes